The Studio Buds+ From Beats Are A Transparent Technological Marvel

-The latest earbuds from Beats are a pair of sleek-looking noise cancelling earbuds, dubbed Beats Studio Buds +.
-Retailing for INR 14,083, the reasonably priced earbuds feature Active Noise Cancelling, a long battery life, and a clear, balanced sound to boot.
+The latest earbuds from Beats are a pair of sleek-looking noise-cancelling earbuds, dubbed Beats Studio Buds +.
+Retailing for MYR 772 (approx.), the reasonably priced earbuds feature Active Noise Cancelling, a long battery life, and a clear, balanced sound to boot.

 The Beats Studio Buds + were engineered for better sound and better fit.
 Featuring reengineered acoustic venting for improved audio precision, it also relieves pressure on the ears for better all-day wear.
 The Active Noise Cancelling (ANC) with Transparency Mode makes it easy to switch ANC on and off.
 The best feature might be its 36-hour long battery life, while the charging case provides 27 additional hours of use.
 A Fast Fuel Charge feature on Beats Studio Buds + allows 5 mins of charge to result in an hour of use, perfect for those frustrating gym days when you find out your earbuds are dead the moment you begin your workout.